ianaliti/Yum-me/DOCUMENTATION.md

 **3. `getTotalCount()`** - Get total number of restaurants
 - Returns length of mock data array

-**Why it exists**:
-- Separates data access from API logic
-- Makes it easy to switch from mock data to database
-- Centralizes filtering logic
-- Can be replaced with database queries without changing API endpoints

 **Current Implementation**: Uses mock data from `mockRestaurants.ts`

-**Database Implementation**: Replace methods with database queries (Prisma, Drizzle, etc.)
-- See `DATABASE_MIGRATION.md` for detailed migration guide

 ---